gyuho/learn/doc/distributed_systems_raft/README.md

    contains leader's `term number`, its log entry index, its `leaderId`
 5. A `log entry` is considered *safely replicated* when the leader has replicated it on the **quorum of its followers**.
-6. Once `log entry` has been *safely replicated* on a majority of servers, it is considered **safe to be applied** to its state machine.
+6. Once `log entry` has been *safely replicated* on a majority of the servers, it is considered **safe to be applied** to its state machine.
 And such `log entry` is *called* **committed**.
 Then **`leader`** **applies committed entry to its state machine**. `Applying committed entry to state machine` means *executing the command in the log entry*.
 Again, `leader` attempts to **replicate a log entry on the quorum of its followers**.
-Once they are replicated on the majority of its followers, it is **safely replicated**.
+Once they are replicated on a majority of its followers, it is **safely replicated**.
    Therefore it is **safe to be applied**.
 Then the `leader` **commits that log entry**. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines. **When a `log entry` is committed, it is safe to be applied.
 And for a `log entry` to be committed, it only needs to be stored on the quorum of cluster**.
-This means each `command` can complete as soon as the majority of cluster has responded to a single round of `AppendEntries` RPCs.
+This means each `command` can complete as soon as a majority of its followers has responded to a single round of `AppendEntries` RPCs.
 In other words, `leader` does not need to wait for responses from every node in a cluster.
 7. Then the `leader` returns the execution result to the client.